sailpoint-oss/golang-sdk/api_v3/docs/WorkItemsAPI.md

 [[Back to README]](../README.md)

-## GetCountCompletedWorkItems
+## Count Completed Work Items

 > WorkItemsCount GetCountCompletedWorkItems(ctx).OwnerId(ownerId).Execute()

-Count Completed Work Items
+This gets a count of completed work items belonging to either the specified user(admin required), or the current user.

 ### Example